google/ts-bridge/README.md

     incomplete data for them if some input data is delayed.
 *   `COUNTER_RESET_INTERVAL`: while importing counters, ts-bridge needs to reset 'start time' regularly to keep the query time window small enough.
-    This parameter defines how often a new start time is chosen, and is defaulted to 30 minutes.
+    This parameter defines how often a new start time is chosen, and defaults to 30 minutes.
 See [Cumulative metrics](#cumulative-metrics) section below for more details.
 *   `ENABLE_STATUS_PAGE`: can be set to 'yes' to enable the status web page (disabled by default).